Vauxhall Grandland X Hybrid review

 - Expensive to buy

 - Uninspiring interior

 - Poor real-world electric range

 The company’s largest SUV is based on the same underpinnings as the Citroen C5 Aircross Hybrid, Peugeot 3008 Hybrid and DS 7 Crossback E-TENSE, while it can count the MINI Countryman S E ALL4, Kia Niro PHEV and Mitsubishi Outlander PHEV among its rivals.
-The Ford Kuga and BMW X1 xDrive25e plug-in hybrids are due during 2020 too, making this an increasingly crowded segment.
+The Ford Kuga and BMW X1 plug-in hybrids are competitors, too.

 It’s a shame, then, that the Grandland X lacks a standout feature to distinguish it from the pack.
-Yes, the 1.6-litre turbocharged petrol engine and dual electric motors deliver a hefty 296bhp, and the resulting 0-60mph time of 5.9 seconds is pleasingly daft for a family SUV.
+Yes, the 1.6-litre turbocharged petrol engine and dual electric motors deliver a hefty 296bhp in range-topping 'Hybrid4' form, and the resulting 0-60mph time of 5.9 seconds is pleasingly daft for a family SUV.
 But this combination is typical of most premium plug-in hybrids these days, and not unique to the Vauxhall.

-The prospect of 204mpg also looks promising on paper, but as is the case with any PHEV, this is a laboratory figure that assumes you’ll start each journey with a full battery.
+The prospect of 204mpg also looks promising on paper, but as is the case with any PHEV, this is an official testing figure that assumes you’ll start each journey with a full battery.
 On our test run on a mix of motorways and country roads, we averaged around 45mpg: not bad for a car of this size, but short of what we’ve seen from some full hybrids – and even the odd pure-petrol car – that (in theory) should be less efficient.